Tour Type: Classic Curated, Small Ship Cruising, Walking LITE

-NOTE: This Fijian cruise will take place immediately following the Australia Adventure; the two tours can be combined.
+NOTE: This Fijian cruise takes place immediately following the Australia Adventure; the two tours can be combined.

 * Does not include port fees of $98 per person (subject to change).